 What: A dessert dating to America’s colonial days, Indian pudding is a sweet baked pudding made with cornmeal, molasses, milk, butter, and spices (cinnamon, nutmeg, ginger); it’s served hot, usually with vanilla ice cream, to close out a feast (it’s traditional at Thanksgiving for some New England families).
 Early settlers likely tried to re-create a familiar British dish called hasty pudding, but without easy access to wheat flour, substituted cornmeal—corn, of course, being plentiful in the New World, and the staple crop of Native Americans.
 This dish’s name stems from the fact that those settlers called corn “Indian corn,” and therefore tended to throw the word “Indian” before any dish made with corn or cornmeal.
 Indian pudding alone is almost too sweet and molasses-y, but throw in some ice cream, and the cold creamy contrast makes the dish.

-Order: You might sample some other classic Boston fare here, like scrod, fish cakes, and baked beans, but definitely close with the Indian pudding ($5.95).
-It ain’t pretty, but it tastes good: a super sweet mix of hot and cold, with an earthy, polenta-like texture made creamy by the fast-melting ice cream
+Order: The Indian pudding wasn't pretty, but it tasted great: a super sweet mix of hot and cold, with an earthy, polenta-like texture made creamy by the fast-melting ice cream

-Alternatively: You’ll find Indian pudding at Anthony’s Pier 4 (140 Northern Ave., map) and regional chain Summer Shack (multiple locations including 50 Dalton St., map), where it’s accompanied by soft-serve unless you request otherwise.
+Alternatively: Look for Indian pudding at regional chain Summer Shack (multiple locations including 50 Dalton St., map), where it’s accompanied by soft-serve unless you request otherwise.

 ©2023 Eat Your World, LLC - All Rights Reserved